biocore/qiime/doc/tutorials/tutorial.rst

 --------------------------------------------------------------------
 To view the number of sequence reads which were assigned to the otu table (otus/otu_table.biom), type::

-    print_biom_table_summary.py -i otus/otu_table.biom
+    biom summarize-table -i otus/otu_table.biom -o otus/otu_table_summary.txt

-The output shows that there are relatively few sequences in this tutorial example, but the sequences present are fairly evenly distributed among the 9 microbial communities.
+Open the output file :file:`otus/otu_table_summary.txt`, which contains a summary of the OTU table.
+The summary shows that there are relatively few sequences in this tutorial example, but the sequences present are fairly evenly distributed among the 9 microbial communities.

 .. note ::